dmrom7/geogbrowns/content/event/2021-09-24-HG_drinks/index.md

 ---
-title: Human Geography
+title: Human Geography Drinks

-event: Human Geography
+event: Human Geography Drinks
 event_url:

-location: TBD
+location: Highbury Vaults
 address:
-  street:
+  street: 164 St Michael's Hill
   city: Bristol
   region:
-  postcode:
+  postcode: BS2 8DE
   country: United Kingdom

 summary: Afternoon social for all new Human Geographers
 abstract: "To welcome all new Human Geography PGRs, we would like to meet up and casually leave to nearest open air pub on Thursday afternoon.
-Location yet to be decided "
+Meet you in Highbury Vaults  "

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-10-07T17:00:00Z"
+date: "2021-10-07T17:10:00Z"
 date_end: "2021-10-07T19:00:00Z"
 all_day: false